aisumnews/aisumnews/README.md

 </p>

 ## About AISumNews
-AISumNews or shortened AI Summarized News is an open source application for displaying summarized news content from around the web.
+AISumNews or shortened for AI Summarized News is an open source application for displaying summarized news content from around the web.

 The application is build using **Laravel** framework.